Jazmin-Ewers/Food-Decider/README.md

 ### Description
-- This application allows you to enter your location, your cuisine perferences, and your friend's cuisine perferences then shows you the best restaurants based on those perferences.
+- This application allows you to enter your location, your cuisine perferences, and your friend's cuisine perferences then shows you the best restaurants based on those perferences using Yelp's api.
 - It allows includes features to like saving your favorite restaurants.

 ### Technologies Used